Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Franz Schubert's Last Three Piano Sonatas

-Where to Watch Franz Schubert's Last Three Piano Sonatas
+Franz Schubert's Last Three Piano Sonatas Streaming - Where to Watch Online

-Fancy watching 'Franz Schubert's Last Three Piano Sonatas' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or view the Chantal Akerman-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.
+In the mood to watch 'Franz Schubert's Last Three Piano Sonatas' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or view the Chantal Akerman-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Franz Schubert's Last Three Piano Sonatas' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Franz Schubert's Last Three Piano Sonatas' on each platform when they are available.
 Now, before we get into the fundamentals of how you can watch 'Franz Schubert's Last Three Piano Sonatas' right now, here are some particulars about the Mallia Films, Centre Pompidou, INA documentary flick.

-Interested in knowing what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Alfred Brendel, one of the greatest of all pianists, plays and reflects on Franz Schubert’s last three piano sonatas.
 As he points out, Schubert can’t have known that he was soon to die, so they probably do not embody the air of resignation and finality future generations have sentimentally insisted they bear.
 They were however long neglected, all but forgotten, and only in more recent times have they come to be treasured and performed.
 The repose and wisdom of the maestro, together with the patient observation of one who is no stranger to the idea of the irrevocably lost, of the erasures of history, and of the value of fragile objects passed carefully from generation to generation, is a joy." .